alexandr-gnrk/venv-cleaner/README.md

 - [X] Confirmation prompt.
 - [X] Information about memory usage for each venv and in general.
 - [ ] Easy instalation using pip or bash script.
+- [ ] Add "Instalation" and "Usage" guides to README.